 Correctly versioning the packages you deploy with Octopus Deploy is important so the right version gets deployed at the right time.
-With Azure DevOps and Team Foundation Server (TFS), specifying a package version isn't always straightforward.
+With Azure DevOps, specifying a package version isn’t always straightforward.

-This guide shows you how best to version your builds and packages in Azure DevOps and TFS, whether you're using OctoPack, or the Octopus Extension in the Visual Studio Marketplace.
+This guide shows you how best to version your builds and packages in Azure DevOps, when using the recommended Archive Files task.

-In Team Build (the build system in Azure DevOps and TFS), build numbers may be in a format that doesn't represent a valid SemVer number.
+In Azure DevOps, build numbers may be in a format that doesn’t represent a valid SemVer number.

 For example, Microsoft’s Build Number format documentation gives an example: